mauricio/mauricio.github.com/_posts/2014-08-03-quick-tips-for-doing-io-with-ruby.md

 ### Accessing files relative to the current Ruby file

-A common problem we see in Ruby code, specially when you're building gems or writing tests is that you have to load a file that's somewhere at your project path, but you obviously can't set a full path for it as you want it to be usable out of your own machine, so you need a relative path for it.
+A common problem we see in Ruby code, specially when you're building gems or writing tests is having to load a file that's somewhere at your project path, but you obviously can't set a full path for it as you want it to be usable out of your own machine, you need a relative path for it.
 A very simple way to do this is to use the `__FILE__` special variable.

 Let's look at an example file system structure: